api-platform/docs/core/graphql.md

 }
 ```

-The above example only allows admins to see the full collection of each resource (`collection_query`).
+The above example only allows admins to see the full collection of each resource (`QueryCollection`).
-Users must be granted the `VIEW` attribute on a resource to be able to query it directly (`item_query`) - which would use a `Voter` to make this decision.
+Users must be granted the `VIEW` attribute on a resource to be able to query it directly (`Query`) - which would use a `Voter` to make this decision.

-Similar to `item_query`, all associations are secured, requiring `VIEW` access on the parent object (*not* on the association).
+Similar to `Query`, all associations are secured, requiring `VIEW` access on the parent object (*not* on the association).
 This means that a user with `VIEW` access to a `Document` is able to see all users who are in the `viewers` collection, as well as the `createdBy` association.
 This may be a little too open, so you could instead do a role check here to only allow admins to access these fields, or check for a different attribute that could be implemented in the voter (e.g. `VIEW_CREATED_BY`.)
 Alternatively, you could still expose the users, but limit the visible fields by limiting access with `ApiProperty` `security` (such as the `User::$email` property above) or with [dynamic serializer groups](serialization.md#changing-the-serialization-context-dynamically).